-We are pleased to announce the featured panel Which Numbers Athletes Love, Which Numbers Athletes Hate panel on Thursday, March 13.
-Baseball players-turned-broadcast analysts will explain how they use analytics to cover baseball from the booth.
+At the 2014 SABR Analytics Conference, our Which Numbers Athletes Love, Which Numbers Athletes Hate panel on Thursday, March 13, 2014, discussed how baseball players-turned-broadcast analysts use analytics to cover baseball from the booth.

 The panelists included: Aaron Boone, Analyst, ESPN; Eduardo Perez, Analyst, ESPN; Manny Acta, Analyst, ESPN; and Kirk Goldsberry, Staff Writer, Grantland.com.
 The moderator was John Walsh, Executive VP/Executive Editor, ESPN.

 - Video: Watch the Which Numbers Athletes Love, Which Numbers Athletes Hate panel (YouTube)

 - Audio: Listen to the Which Numbers Athletes Love, Which Numbers Athletes Hate panel (57:08, 52.2 MB)

 - Acta: “I started learning all that and I was like, ‘Holy smoke, why have I been managing like Casey Stengel for so long?’ … When you use the word sabermetrics, a lot of people get scared.
 It’s just a word that a lot of people … (they) don’t want to be pigeonholed into a bunch of geeks.
 What I do, I see it as common sense.”

 - Boone: “I like the WAR when I’m looking and comparing positions.
 I don’t necessarily like it when we just throw it up as a blanket, ‘This guy leads in WAR.’
 I like it when I’m comparing other people in his position.
 I like FIP for predicting what a pitcher might do going forward.
 I like BABIP — there it is, I do like BABIP for a young pitcher maybe that I may not know a lot about.”